disulfidebond/ctakes_processing/README.md

 ### Additional Notes and Comments for CUI extraction
 * Be sure to add `mvn` to your $PATH if doing the Manual Installation
-* The output will be a newline-delimited text file of CUIs with the same root file name as the input file and ending with `.cuis.txt`
+* The output will be a CSV file of CUIs with the same root file name as the input file and ending with `.cuis.txt`
 * It is possible to parallelize the CUI extraction workflow similar to cTAKES, but this has not been done yet with this version.

 ## Step 2: Data Extraction